tamarainwang/global_retail_elt-project/README.md

  Python’s functional programming capabilities were leveraged to develop scripts that automated various aspects of the ETL (Extract, Transform, Load) process.
 This not only made the process more efficient but also reduced the likelihood of errors.

 Testing: Rigorous testing was conducted to ensure data integrity and the smooth functioning of the ETL process.
-This included unit testing, system testing, and user acceptance testing.

 Deployment: Upon successful testing, the system was deployed.
 This included setting up the database environment, deploying Python scripts, and configuring any necessary integrations with other systems.